Saf-One/Notes/README.md

 # Notes Repository

-A comprehensive, organized collection of study notes with a smart processing system.
+A comprehensive, organized collection of study notes on various technical topics.

 ## Overview